Yasasri16/Android/DIVA (Damn Insecure and Vulnerable App) /Task_6 (Insecure Data Storage 4).md

 It is clear from the code that the data is being stored in a file called ".uinfo.txt" which is stored in the external storage.

+The critical issue here is that **the user entered data is getting stored in the file without any exncyption or obfuscation.
+It is getting stored in plain text**.
+Any one who has access to the device can view your information.

+This presents a serious security risk regarding to user privacy.
+Storing sensitive data like this in files without encyption leads to data leaks.

+The best solution is to encrypt the data before storing the data in a file to prevent unauthorized access.
+Hence we can ensure the protection of user data against potential threats.

+To display the vulnerability, we first enter our details in the app and click save button.